-The two species of sea dragons—leafy and weedy—are close relatives of seahorses, with extra decorative fins that help them blend with the floating seaweed in which they live.
+The weedy sea dragons is close relatives of seahorses, with extra decorative fins that help them blend with the floating seaweed in which they live.

 What They Eat